 Data Prep: Easing Data Scientists’ ‘Janitorial Work’

-Actually, we know in a general way what they should be doing: using their rarefied knowledge to develop analytics applications that pull insight out of massive data lakes, preferably in real time.
-The insights are there in the lakes, waiting to be pulled to the surface like so many trout, yet for too many organizations the trout elude the analytics hooks of data scientists in part because too little of their effort goes to extracting insight (i.e., “algorithmic work”) and too much is spent on menial data prep (a.k.a. “janitorial work”).
+Actually, we know in a general sort of way what they should be doing: using their arcane knowledge and rarefied skills to develop analytics applications that pull insight out of massive data lakes, preferably in real time.
+The insights are there in the lakes, waiting to be pulled to the surface like so many trout, yet for too many organizations the trout elude data scientists' analytics hooks in part because too little of their effort goes to extracting insight (i.e., “algorithmic work”) and too much is spent on menial data prep (a.k.a. “janitorial work”).

 Data prep itself is the process of “wrangling” diverse datasets in diverse formats for a variety of downstream uses, including analytics and machine learning.
 The idea is to cleanse, shape and conform a kitchen sink of data – quickly, easily and with increasing efficiency.